maxwellmattryan/sketchbook/README.md

-# sketchbook
+# `sketchbook`
-A collection of generative art sketches, written in Rust 🦀.
+A CLI tool for managing generative art sketches from the `nannou` library.